NAPA Auto Care 150

-The NAPA Auto Care 150 is an ARCA Menards Series West stock car race held annually at Tri-City Raceway in West Richland, Washington.
-Kyle Keller is the defending winner of the race.
+The NAPA Auto Care 150 (known as the NAPA Auto Care 150 Greg Biffle Memorial) is an ARCA Menards Series West stock car race held annually at Tri-City Raceway in West Richland, Washington.
+Cole Denton is the defending winner of the race.

 History

 The West Series first visited Tri-City in 1968, when Ray Elder drove his 1967 Dodge to victory.
 The West Series visited Tri-City infrequently in the years that followed, with competitors like Jim Cook, Jack McCoy, Roy Smith, Dirk Stephens, Mike Chase and Jason Jefferson securing victories at the half-mile tri-oval.

-In 2024, the race was added back and NAPA Auto Care became the title sponsor of the race.
+In 2024, the race was added back for the first time since 2003 and NAPA Auto Care became the title sponsor of the race.